The hydrogen isotopes have, respectively, mass numbers of one, two, and three, and therefore 1H, 2H, and 3H are their nuclear symbols.

 There are the following applications of tritium such as;

-Hydrogen-4 contains 1 proton and 3 neutrons in its nucleus and these are highly unstable hydrogen isotopes.
-With fast-moving deuterium nuclei, it is incorporated in laboratories bombarding tritium and 4.02781 ± 0.00011 is the atomic mass of this isotope.
+Hydrogen-4 contains 1 proton and three neutrons in its nucleus, and these are highly unstable hydrogen isotopes.
+However, with fast-moving deuterium nuclei, it is incorporated in laboratories bombarding tritium, and 4.02781 ± 0.00011 is the atomic mass of this isotope.

-It consists of 1 proton and 4 neutrons in its nucleus and these are highly unstable hydrogen isotopes.
+It consists of 1 proton and four neutrons in its nucleus, and these are highly unstable hydrogen isotopes.
 By bombarding tritium with fast-moving tritium nuclei, it has been incorporated in the laboratory.

-Hydrogen-7 contains 1 proton and 6 neutrons in its nucleus and 23 yoctoseconds is the half-life of this.
+Hydrogen-7 contains 1 proton and six neutrons in its nucleus, and 23 yoctoseconds are the half-life of this.

-Deuterium is a hydrogen isotope consisting of one proton, one electron, and one neutron.
-In nuclear magnetic resonance studies, it has major applications.
+- Deuterium is a hydrogen isotope consisting of one proton, one electron, and one neutron.
+In nuclear magnetic resonance studies, it has significant applications.